-The logic cell array is tested as a standard product.
-Every device is tested for: 1) 100% functionality; 2) D.C. parametrics; and 3) speed.
+The LCA device is tested as a standard product.
+Every device is tested for: 1) 100% functionality; 2) dc parametrics; and 3) speed.
 This allows the end-user to design and use the logic cell array without worrying about testing for a particular application.

-The strategy for testing the logic cell array is to test the functionality of every element inside the LCA.
+The strategy for testing the LCA device is to test the functionality of every internal element.
 These elements consist of memory cells, metal interconnects, transistor switches, bidirectional buffers, inverters, decoders, and multiplexers.
 If each element is functional, then the user's design will also be functional if the proper design procedures are used.

-The static memory cells and the symmetry of the logic cell array make it 100% testable.
-The logic cell array can be programmed and reprogrammed with as many patterns as required to fully test it.
+The static memory cells and the symmetry of the Logic Cell Array make it 100% testable.
+The Logic Cell Array can be programmed and reprogrammed with as many patterns as required to fully test it.
 This is done with as many as 50 configuration/test patterns.
-Each configuration/test pattern consist of: 1) A set of test vectors that configure the LCA with a hardware design that utilizes specific elements; and 2) A set of test vectors that exercise those specific elements.
-The symmetry of the LCA allows the test engineer to develop the test for one CLB or IOB and then apply it to all others.
+Each configuration/te pattern consist of: 1), A set of test vectors that configure the LCA device with a hardware design that utilizes specific elements; and 2), A set of test vectors that exercise those specific elements.
+The symmetry of the LCA device allows the test engineer to develop the test for one CLB or IOB and then apply it to all others.
 All configuration/test patterns are exercised at both Vcc minimum and maximum.